Future Power Rankings: It's good to be Clemson, but who comes next?

 Future defense ranking: 1

 Scouting the Tide: Panic ensues whenever Nick Saban's program ranks below No. 1, but there's really no need for concern.
 Alabama could be the preseason favorite to win the national title in 2019, and, as the only program never to miss the College Football Playoff, surely will contend for championships annually.
 The defense projects better than any in college football, as an experienced and talented 2019 unit gives way to future groups featuring high-ceiling linemen like D.J.
 Dale, Antonio Alfano and Chris Braswell, a five-star 2020 prospect headlining a recruiting class that currently ranks behind only Clemson's.
 Offensive line and running back will also be areas of strength.
-The major question here is what happens at quarterback after Tua Tagovailoa departs for the NFL in 2020.
+The major question here is, what happens at quarterback after Tua Tagovailoa departs for the NFL in 2020?
 Perhaps his younger brother, Taulia, takes command, or it could be veteran reserve Mac Jones.
 Alabama also will be replacing Biletnikoff Award winner Jerry Jeudy and other standout receivers in 2020.
 And though Saban looks and sounds like a coach who isn't approaching retirement, his constantly changing staff of assistants is worth watching.